cryptocrowd-city/xcrc-core-wallet/doc/xaya/interface.md

 For these cases, the game engine can simply process the incoming message to update its game state accordingly.
-This allows it to keep up-to-date with the Xaya blockchain in real time.
+This allows it to keep up-to-date with the CRyptoCrowd blockchain in real time.

 **NOTE:**  Notifications sent because of genuine changes in the best chain will not contain a `reqtoken` field (unlike notifications that were